Underpinned by our Future Skills vision, our teaching and learning is innovative, high-quality, forward-thinking and personalised.

 Our aim at Downsend School is to deliver a truly integrated experience from the moment children join us at age 2, all the way through to their GCSEs.
 We do this by working together as a team at every stage to ensure consistency in the delivery of core subjects and how we talk about ‘learning language’ with each other, with the children, and with you as Parents.

-We take the very best of STEAM and the 4C’s to underpin the curriculum and to focus on the kinds of skills so demanded by employers of the future.
+We take the very best of STEAM and the 4C’s (Creativity, Collaboration, Critical Thinking and Communication) to underpin the curriculum and to focus on the kinds of skills so demanded by employers of the future.
 Teaching educational theory through endless regurgitation has had its day, and so we look to the future to teach resilience, adaptability, collaboration, creativity, and how to fail and get back up again – as the very cornerstones of academic excellence.

-We do this through the creation of a STEAM TEAM, made up of leading educationalists and partners from industry to ensure we’re tapping into the ever-changing future landscape to ensure our children enter the next step of their journey with their eyes wide open and able to respond to the challenges of a big data world and the very real possibility of working alongside robots.
+We do this through our School Improvement Plan, combining educational practice with learnings from partners in industry to ensure we’re tapping into the ever-changing future landscape to ensure our children enter the next step of their journey with their eyes wide open and able to respond to the challenges of a big data world and the very real possibility of working alongside robots

 Simplifying achievement metrics